martinschatz-cz/genotoxicity-bia/README.md

 The macro logs version of ImageJ and BioImage plugin version on each run was tested in [ImageJ](https://imagej.net/software/fiji/downloads) version 1.53t99.
 The logs are also containing information about image size, count of objects, and threshold values.

+The results are saved in new subfolder in each Well folder.
+It contains numerical results per detected object in `.CSV`, LOG, flatten `.JPEG` of Cy3 channels with ROIs outlines and `.ZIP` folder with saved ROIs for each image.

+### Visualization
+`vis_CA_allOpened.ijm` script was used for brightness enhancement.
+It applies `run("Enhance Contrast", "saturated=0.35");` on active image, and then repeats the same transform from active image on all opened images.

+`enhance_ROI_outlines_flatten.ijm` makes edges of ROIs size 5 and flattens image for export as visualization for paper or on web.

 ## Python scripts